PrintToPDF [icon]

 I Don't Do Windows

 Many people have e-mailed me to ask if I have, or will have, a Windows version of PrintToPDF.
 The answer is no. I don't know anything about Windows programming, and if I wanted to learn, writing a printer driver would probably not be an easy place to start.
+There are quite a few similar products for Windows, but I don't know enough to recommend one.

-Copyright ©2002, James W. Walker
+Copyright ©2008, James W. Walker